 - Review your quote via email.
 Let us know how to proceed.

 - Once approved, most orders are completed within 5-10 business days.
+You can follow your order's status by looking at our SLA queue.

 - A think[box] Prototyping technician will print, wash, dry, and cure your part.